A LEGACY OF ADVOCACY

 Started the year DJing at Mumbai Pride.

-Curated Gay Times Gaysians issue, the first Asian cover of a global LGBTQ+ magazine.
+Curated Gay Times Gaysians issue, the first Asian issue of the global LGBTQ+ magazine.

 After successfully lobbying in parliament to push for legislation change in India, Reeta put on the UK celebration on the scrapping of criminal legislation 377 in India & was covered in global media.